fdupray/SpaceX/README.md

 # SpaceX

+## I have 2 dev accounts, which are somehow both linked to the same Github account.
+Just want to make sure there is no misunderstanding!

 ## Architecture

 I decided to use an MVVM approach.
 In my case, you'll notice I also created a testable router to handle the navigation.